-- 1) Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special guardianship order). \ - 2) Sibling Children who have a brother or sister living in the same house who already attends the primary school of their choice, provided they will still be in attendance at the school in September 2024.
-Sibling is defined in these arrangements as step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s)'s partner, living in the same family unit at the same address.
-(1) - 3) Children of staff where the member of staff has been employed at a school within the Southport Learning Trust for two or more years at the time at which the admission application for the school is made, and/or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+- 1) Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (or became subject to a child arrangements order, or special guardianship order). - 2) Sibling Children with a brother living in the same house who already attends the school as long as they will still be at the school in September 2024.
+(1) Sibling is defined in these arrangements as: Brothers including step-brothers, foster brothers, half-brothers, adopted brothers or sons of the parent(s)/carer(s) partner, living in the same family unit at the same address, who attend the school in question, as long as they will be at the school in September 2024. - 3) Children of staff where the member of staff has been employed at a school within the Southport Learning Trust for two or more years at the time at which the admissions application for the school is made, and/or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
 (1) Parent(s)/carer(s) must state the employee's name on their admission application form.
-Details will be validated by the school. - 4) Distance Children in order of proximity of their home to school, measured as per the tie breaker clause shown below.
+Details will be validated by the school. - 4) Distance Other requests that name the school as a preference, with priority for admission given to children in order of proximity of their home to school, as shown below.
 (1)